atalanta02/Case_study/case.md

 •	Bill Gates:  Co-founder of Microsoft, which used 	Windows and MS-DOS to propel PC software’s dominance.

+•   Grace Murphy Hopper:  important contributions to the early developments of data processing and the COBOL programming language.

 # VIEWPOINTS
 ## Business Viewpoint analysis
 ### Defining the Business viewpoint